CaptOrb/captorb.github.io/_posts/2025-04-20-chinguvoyage.md

 ## Testing
 Given the time constraints, testing on this project was limited to testing API reponses through Postman as well as having developers manually test each other’s PRs.

+## Documentation
+We used Swagger to document the REST API endpoints.
+This will make it easier to maintain the app in the future and help any new developers quickly understand how the API works.

 ## Deployment